 Globalization of the world economy has increased exposure to international investments, yet equity portfolios in general remain largely home biased today.
-This may be a good time for participants to reevaluate their asset allocation to see if they may be exhibiting a home country bias— or displaying overly optimistic expectations about the domestic market and/or … More Portfolio Patriotism — Domestic market optimism or inadvertent asset allocation?
+This may be a good time for participants to reevaluate their asset allocation to see if they may be exhibiting a home country bias— or displaying overly optimistic expectations about the domestic market and/or pessimism about foreign markets.
+After years of mediocre growth from … Continue reading Portfolio Patriotism — Domestic market optimism or inadvertent asset allocation?

-We are now in the eighth year of an equity bull market, making this the second-longest upswing in American history.¹ Additionally, the bond market has been in a secular bull market since 1982 as rates on the 10-year treasury fell steadily from above 14 percent to below 2 percent last year.² The recent strong returns … More Time to Reset Expectations
+We are now in the eighth year of an equity bull market, making this the second-longest upswing in American history.¹ Additionally, the bond market has been in a secular bull market since 1982 as rates on the 10-year treasury fell steadily from above 14 percent to below 2 percent last year.² The recent strong returns we have experienced may be difficult to sustain due to … Continue reading Time to Reset Expectations

 I began my investment career in 1995 as an Equity Analyst at AIM Investments and later managed the Invesco Large Cap Growth fund for 12 years.
 During that time I had exposure to and was judged by many investment scoring systems.
-I always had questions about their methodology and was often frustrated by their shortcomings. … More The Scorecard – A Former Portfolio Manager’s Perspective
+I always had questions about their methodology and was often frustrated by their shortcomings.
+“Why doesn’t this scoring take risk into consideration?”
+“Why are … Continue reading The Scorecard – A Former Portfolio Manager’s Perspective